redqx/redqx.github.io/README.md

-a geeky gay or a wooden boy，hahahha
+- A geeky boy or a wooden guy.
+- Chinese boy coming from SiChuan
+- born in 2001.09.27
+-